 Gayle has been married to her business partner/husband for 49 years and has two daughters and two granddaughters.
 She is an artist and remains a devoted athletic enthusiast.

 Dr. Donahue is a 2-time Olympic Marathon Trials Qualifier, and is sponsored by Brooks Running Company.
 She is a USATF Level 1 Running Coach and has held a personal coaching business since 2014.
 In college, Dr. Donahue specialized in the 5000m and her great love, cross country.
 She qualified for the NCAA Division 1 Nationals both in cross country and indoor/outdoor track while at the University of Oregon (2001-2005).
 Her love of running began while watching her father, 1980 Olympic Marathon Champion, Anthony Sandoval, compete.
-Dr. Donahue is presently training for a third Olympic Trials qualifying marathon, in spring 2018.
-A native of northern New Mexico, growing up in the mountainous landscapes of Truchas and Los Alamos was the basis for much of her curiosity about and appreciation of Earth processes; her family and cultural ties also ground her interest in increasing science awareness and usability for rural and diverse populations.
+Dr. Donahue is presently training for a third Olympic Trials qualifying marathon, in spring 2019.
+A native of northern New Mexico, growing up in the mountainous landscapes of Truchas and Los Alamos were the basis for much of her curiosity about and appreciation of Earth processes; her family and cultural ties also ground her interest in increasing science awareness and usability for rural and diverse populations.

 Sabrina has served as CEO of Palo Alto Software since 2007.
 She and her husband, Noah, founded a UK software distribution company in 2001 that was acquired by Palo Alto Software in 2002.
 Sabrina is a successful Internet expert, having served as Director of Online Marketing at Commtouch, Senior Producer at Epinions, and founder of her own Web consulting company, Lighting Out.